composedbymax/Shader-Sandbox/README.md

 ## Features

-- **Real-Time Shader Preview**: Visualize your GLSL code on a canvas as you write.
+- **Real-Time Shader Preview**: Visualize your GLSL or WGSL code on a canvas as you write.
 - **Vertex & Fragment Shaders**: Edit vertex and fragment shaders in separate panels.
+- **Syntax Linting**: View and copy error messages with line numbers to catch syntax issues.
+- **Responsive Layout**: Adjustable editor layout with drag-and-drop resizing for the panels.
+- **Public Shader Gallery**: Browse, save publicly or locally (via server or IndexedDB).
+- **Share Links**: Compress shader code into shareable URLs without requiring server storage.
-- **File Support**: Load and edit `.vert`, `.frag`, `.vs`, `.fs`, and `.txt` files, including full HTML animations.
+- **File Support**: Load or Export `.vert`, `.frag`, `.vs`, `.fs`, `.txt`, and `html` files, or generate a full .html file to run your shaders externally.
 - **Fullscreen Preview**: Toggle fullscreen mode for a larger preview area.
-- **Load & Export Options**: Load or export shaders as `.vert` or `.frag` files, or generate a full HTML file to run your shaders externally.
 - **Record WebM/MP4**: Record and preview your animation as a video file including audio, with adjustable dimensions and quality.
 - **Audio Reactive Support**: React animations to microphone input, internal system audio, or uploaded audio files, with adjustable sensitivity and separated frequency bands.
 - **Runtime Metrics**: Monitor WebGL canvas performance by tracking FPS, memory usage, GPU details, and draw calls.
-- **Syntax Linting**: View and copy error messages with line numbers to catch syntax issues.
-- **Responsive Layout**: Adjustable editor layout with drag-and-drop resizing for the panels.
+- **Theme Manager**: Customize editor colors with presets or individual color variables.
 - **Generative Reports**: Generate flowchart visualizations or reports (`.json` or `.txt`) for shader analysis and export.
 - **Color Adjustment**: Use a modal slider to convert vec3/vec4 values into RGB sliders for real-time color control.
-- **Theme Manager**: Customize editor colors with presets or individual color variables.
 - **Code Formatting**: Minify or format your code easily.
-- **Text Editor Tools**: Context menu via right-click or mobile long-hold for line numbering, change all occurrences, undo/redo, etc.
+- **Text Editor Tools**: Context menu via right-click or mobile long-hold for line numbering, change all occurrences, undo/redo, adjust value etc.
 - **GLSL Library Finder**: Search and insert code snippets from a server-hosted GLSL snippet library by keyword.
-- **Flowchart Modal**: Visualize shader code flow with exportable PNG, JSON, or TXT packages.
-- **WebRTC Collaboration**: Real-time text editor collaboration and animation sharing using Google STUN servers.
+- **WebRTC Collaboration**: Real-time text editor collaboration enabling remote shader compilation using Google STUN servers.
 - **Image Editor**: Apply custom JavaScript GLSL effects to images inside the editor.
-- **Hotkeys**: Navigate public animations with P + ←/→ or switch local animations using L + ←/→ .
+- **Perform Animations**: Navigate public animations with P + ←/→ or switch local animations using L + ←/→ hotkeys.
 - **Mouse Support**: Mouse movement uniforms to influence animation interactively.
-- **Public Shader Gallery**: Browse, save publicly or locally (via server or IndexedDB).
-- **Share Links**: Compress shader code into shareable URLs without requiring server storage.

 ---

 ## Core Technologies

 - **WebGL**: Rendering the shader preview on canvas.
+- **WebGPU**: Render WGSL animations.
 - **HTML5 & CSS3**: Structuring the UI and ensuring responsiveness.
 - **JavaScript**: Shader compilation, rendering, file handling, and UI logic.
 - **PHP**: APIs for public posting, authentication, p2p connections, and code snippet retrevial